-It is totally normal for students to feel a little lonely when they start university.
-The secret to feeling that you belong at a big place like UBC is to carve out a smaller place for yourself within it.
-Getting to know a smaller group of people or a smaller community is the key.
-Youâ€™ll begin to meet others and your loneliness will be overcome: one hello, one conversation and one relationship at a time.
+It is normal for students to feel a little lonely when they arrive at university and at times throughout the year.
+The secret to feeling that you belong at a big place like UBC is to find a smaller place—a smaller group of people, a smaller community, within this larger community—and begin to meet others, one at a time.
+Loneliness is overcome one hello, one conversation, and one friendship at a time.

-Ten steps to combat loneliness and build a supportive community
+Ways to combat loneliness and build a supportive community

 1. Live in residence.
 It’s one of the best ways to meet people, adjust and succeed at university.

 2. Hang out in the residence lounge, not in your room.

-10. If youâ€™re still having a hard time, talk with a Residence Advisor or the Residence Life Manager.
-They canâ€™t fix the problem—but they’ll listen and try to help you find answers.
+11. If you continue to have a hard time and still feel lonely, you can talk with a Residence Advisor or the Residence Life Manager.
+RAs or RLMs can’t fix the problem—but they’ll listen and try to help you find the answer that works.